jozu-ai/kitops/docs/src/docs/getting-started.md

 * Push the ModelKit package to a public or private registry
 * Grab just the things you need from the ModelKit for testing, integration, local running, or deployment

+## Before we start...

+Make sure you've got the Kit CLI setup on your machine.
+Our [installation instructions](./cli/installation.md) will help.

+We recommend starting by pulling one of our [example ModelKits](https://github.com/orgs/jozu-ai/packages) to your machine and going through this getting started.
+From there you can try [writing a Kitfile](./kitfile/format.md) for your own AI/ML project.

 ## Preparing for packaging

 The first step is to make a `Kitfile` - a YAML manifest for your ModelKit.
 There are four main parts to a Kitfile: